Anujarya300/react-pokemon/README.md

 React-Pokemon Project Details
 ==============
-1. Displaying all Pokemons with their avatar, stats, basic information and type with filter by Pokemon Type.
+1. Displaying all Pokemons with their avatar, stats, basic information and type with filter by Pokemon Type with **Infinite Scrolling**.
 2. Show moves list and evolution information (Pokemon will they evolve into AND what Pokemon have they evolved from) on each Pokemon click.

 #### Demo app: https://anujarya300.github.io/react-pokemon